-A recent study by the DeTop Consortium proved that vibrations travelling through the bone can be perceived by the ear.
+A recent study by the DeTop Consortium proved that vibrations traveling through the bone can be perceived by the ear.
 This helps the wearer distinguish between different stimuli.

 A person with an osseointegrated leg prosthesis can identify the type of surface he or she is walking on.
-This improves safety, especially when the surface suddenly changes.
+This improves safety, especially when the surface changes suddenly.

 Osseointegration With Bionic Arm / Hand